Man sitting on gym floor resting after workout with exercise ball beside him

 It’s Men’s Health Week, and we’re once again highlighting the importance of exercise and physical activity for men’s mental health.

-Mental health of Aussie blokes
+Mental health of aussie blokes

 Currently in Australia, one in eight men will experience depression, one in five will experience anxiety and six men a day will die by suicide.
 With the COVID-19 pandemic continuing to affect the day-to-day lives of so many Australians, mental health experts are warning that the prevalence of these mental health conditions could increase substantially over the coming months and years.